dance858/coneref/README.md

 cvxpy_solve(prob, ref_iter=2, lsqr_iter=500, verbose_scs=True, scs_opts={}, warmstart=False, verbose_ref1=True, verbose_ref2=True).
 ```
 Here the arguments are defined as follows.
-* `prob` - cvxpy-problem.
+* `prob` - The problem you want to solve in CVXPY-format.
 * `ref-iter` - number of refinement steps.
 * `lsqr_iter` - each refinement step requires solving a sparse linear system approximately.
 This parameter determines the maximum number of LSQR                     iterations.
 * `verbose_scs` - verbose parameter sent to SCS.
+If true, SCS outputs its progress.
-* `warm_start` - SCS parameter.
+* `warm_start` - Whether to warm-start SCS or not.
-* `verbose_ref1` - If true the refinement algorithm outputs the KKT-residuals.
+* `verbose_ref1` - If true the refinement algorithm outputs the norm of the KKT-residuals/infeasibility certificates.
 * `verbose_ref2` - If true the refinement algorithm outputs the norm of the normalized residual map.
+This option is mainly for developers.

 The function modifies the object `prob` in the following way: `TODO`

 ### How well does it work?
-The refinement algorithm can often produce a more accurate solution with a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf) for empirical results.
+The refinement algorithm can often produce a more accurate solution with just a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf) for empirical results.

 ### Acknowledgements
 `TODO` Some code has been modified from ...